How To Do Intermittent Fasting

 Intermittent fasting consists of following an eating pattern where you either refrain from consuming calories in any form daily for a period of hours, or significantly reduce your calorie intake across your day.
 How you do intermittent fasting depends on the method you feel is right for you.

-The most common methods of intermittent fasting include:
+The most common intermittent fasting approaches are:

 TRE (time-restricted eating)